gasparl/tidystats-Google-Docs-add-in/README.md

 }
 ```

 - `scriptId`: Your existing script project's `scriptId`.
-You can find it by opening your spreadsheet, selecting **Tools > Script Editor** from the menubar, then **File > Project properties**, and it will be listed as "Script ID".
+You can find it by opening your document, selecting **Tools -> Script editor** from the menubar, then **File -> Project properties**, and it will be listed as "Script ID".

-- `parentId`: An array with a single string, the ID of the parent file (spreadsheet, doc, etc.) that the script project is bound to.
-You can get this ID from the url, where the format is usually `https://docs.google.com/spreadsheets/d/{id}/edit`.
+- `parentId`: An array with a single string, the ID of the parent file (Google Document) that the script project is bound to.
+You can get this ID from the url, where the format is usually `https://docs.google.com/document/d/{id}/edit`.
 This allows you to run `npm run open` and open your file directly from the command line.

-- `rootDir`: This should always be `"./dist"`, i.e. the local build folder that is used to store project files.
+- `rootDir`: This should always remain `"./dist"`, the local build folder that is used to store project files.

 Now you can run the deploy command to compile and upload the scripts to the specified Google Document.
 (You may be prompted for confirmation to update your manifest file; select "yes".)